Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-There are also alternative proposals for the measurement of $\alpha_{\rm eff}(t)$ not relying (or relying less) on dispersion relations; see refs.~\cite{Janot:2015gjr,Abbiendi:2016xup}.
-Ref.~\cite{Janot:2015gjr} proposed a method for the direct measurement of $\alpha_{\rm eff}(M_Z^2)$ using charge asymmetry in $e^-e^+\to \mu^-\mu^+$ near the $Z$ resonance.
-One may ask whether its precise value can also be used to predict very precisely $\alpha_{\rm eff}(t)$ in the FCC-ee luminometer range $2\,$GeV$\leq |t|^{1/2} \leq 10\,$GeV?
-It turns out that the uncertainty due to the use of pQCD~\cite{JegerlehnerCERN:2016} in the transition from the $M_Z$ scale down to below $10\,$GeV is about the same as in the traditional methods.
-However, a direct measurement of $\alpha_{\rm eff}(M_Z^2)$ may serve as an important crosscheck.
-The other proposal, in ref.~\cite{Abbiendi:2016xup}, of the direct measurement of $\alpha_{\rm eff}(t),\; t\sim -1\,$GeV$^2$, from the elastic scattering of energetic muons on atomic electrons sounds interesting, but requires more studies.
+There are also alternative proposals for the measurement of $\alpha_{\rm eff}(t)$, not relying (or relying less) on dispersion relations -- in Ref.~\cite{Abbiendi:2016xup}, it was proposed to measure $\alpha_{\rm eff}(t)$ directly, for $t\sim -1\UGeV^2$, from the elastic scattering of energetic muons on atomic electrons; this sounds interesting, but requires more studies.